larsvansoest/larsvansoest.github.io/_posts/2021-12-08-creating-a-dev-blog.md

 > Enabling public access for a bucket will make its contents accessible to the internet.
 Be mindful when uploading files.

-#### Setting up the Loadbalancer
+#### Setting up the Load balancer

-In the steps below, we setup *cloud CDN* with a load balancer, which can be accessed through the subdomain `loadbalancer` of our custom domain.
+In the steps below, we setup *cloud CDN* with a load balancer, which can be accessed through the subdomain `load balancer` of our custom domain.

 1. With the project selected, type `load balancer` in the search bar and click on *Load Balancing*.